wkdhkr/dedupper/README.md

 #### Python 3

+install miniconda for setup tensorflow etc.

+* `choco install miniconda3 -y`

-You can choose either tensorflow or tensorflow-cpu.(recommend: tensorflow. use cpu.)
+You can choose either tensorflow or tensorflow-cpu.(recommend: tensorflow. use gpu.)

 **NOTE:** Just install miniconda when using yaml file. pip/conda install is not needed.